Ph.D. in Psychology: Behavioral and cognitive neuroscience exam and requirements

 If the student elects the M.A. thesis option, the student should begin to prepare for the preliminary defense of their M.A. thesis proposal, following these:

-1. The student should form an M.A. thesis committee as soon as possible (ideally by end of 1st year).
+1. The student should form an M.A. thesis committee as soon as possible (ideally by end of first year).
 This committee must consist of three psychology faculty members, who must have graduate faculty status.

 2. The student should prepare and present the M.A. thesis proposal to the committee.
 The introduction and method sections of the M.A. proposal should be sent to the committee at least two weeks before the scheduled presentation date.
 During the oral proposal defense, the student is expected to present their research significance, rationale and methodology for their project as well as address questions and comments from the committee.
 Successful completion of the MA thesis proposal oral examination is required to conduct the M.A. thesis.
 The Master's Thesis: Outline and Record of Approval form should be prepared in advance of the meeting.
 If all members of the committee indicate approval at the proposal meeting, the adviser signs the form.
 The student must then submit this form and the AIC/HIC approval form(s) (if required), to the psychology graduate advisor.